magento/devdocs/guides/v2.0/cloud/howtos/install-components.md

   - Configuration
 ---

-This information includes information for [adding extensions](#install) to {{site.data.var.ece}}, [managing](#manage) enabled and disabled extensions, and [upgrading extension code](#update).
+This information includes information for [adding modules](#install) to {{site.data.var.ece}}, [managing](#manage) enabled and disabled modules, and [upgrading module code](#update).

-When adding extensions to {{site.data.var.ece}}, you should add the code to a Git branch, test in Integration, deploy and test in Staging, before finally pushing and using in Production.
+When adding modules (or extensions) to {{site.data.var.ece}}, you should add the code to a Git branch, test in Integration, deploy and test in Staging, before finally pushing and using in Production.

-Extensions include the following:
+Modules include the following:

 *	Modules to extend Magento capabilities, with options through Magento Marketplace and directly through company sites
 *	Themes to change the look and feel of your storefronts
 *	Language packages to localize the storefront and Admin

-These instructions walk through extension installation purchased from Magento Marketplace.
-You can use the same procedure to install any extension with the extension's Composer name.
-To find it, open the extension's `composer.json` file and note the values for `"name"` and `"version"`.
+These instructions walk through module installation purchased from Magento Marketplace.
+You can use the same procedure to install any module with the module's Composer name.
+To find it, open the module's `composer.json` file and note the values for `"name"` and `"version"`.

-We also include instructions for [updating extensions](#update).

-## Create a branch for adding or updating the extension {#getstarted}
+## Create a branch for adding or updating the module {#getstarted}
-We recommend using a branch for adding or updating, configuring, and testing your extension.
+We recommend using a branch for adding or updating, configuring, and testing your module.

 {% include cloud/cli-get-started.md %}

-## Install an extension {#install}
+## Install an module {#install}
-[Extension installation](#install) uses the following steps:
+[Module installation](#install) uses the following steps:

-1. Purchase an extension or module from [Magento Marketplace](https://marketplace.magento.com){:target="_blank"} or another site.
+1. Purchase an module or module from [Magento Marketplace](https://marketplace.magento.com){:target="_blank"} or another site.
 2. [Create a branch](#getstarted) to work with the files.
-1. [Get the extension's Composer name](#compose) and version from your purchase history.
+1. [Get the module's Composer name](#compose) and version from your purchase history.
-2. In your local {{site.data.var.ece}} project, [update the Magento `composer.json`](#update) file with the name and version of the extension and add the code to Git.
+2. In your local {{site.data.var.ece}} project, [update the Magento `composer.json`](#update) file with the name and version of the module and add the code to Git.
 The code builds, deploys, and is available through the environment.
-4. [Verify](#verify) the extension installed properly.
+4. [Verify](#verify) the module installed properly.

-### Step 1: Get the extension's Composer name and version {#compose}
+### Step 1: Get the module's Composer name and version {#compose}
-If you already know the extension's Composer name and version, skip this step and continue with [Update Magento's `composer.json`](#cloud-howto-comp-json).
+If you already know the module's Composer name and version, skip this step and continue with [Update Magento's `composer.json`](#cloud-howto-comp-json).

 {% include cloud/composer-name.md %}